frostcone/magmaguy.com/wiki/en/elitemobs/faq.md

 </details>

-### Console / EliteMobs says I'm using the wrong WorldGuard / WorldEdit version
+### Console / EliteMobs says I'm using the wrong WorldGuard version

 <details>
 <summary>
 Info
 </summary>

-If WorldGuard or WorldEdit are reported by EliteMobs as not being installed, that is because you are using the wrong WorldGuard / WorldEdit version for your server platform.
-WorldGuard / WorldEdit are very sensitive about which version you are using, and have different version for server software.
+If WorldGuard is reported by EliteMobs as not being installed, that is because you are using the wrong WorldGuard version for your server platform.
+WorldGuard is very sensitive about which version you are using, and have different version for server software.
-- You can download the WorldEdit version for Spigot / Paper from here: https://dev.bukkit.org/projects/worldedit - Make sure that it says it is compatible with your Minecraft version!

 - You can download the WorldGuard version for Spigot / Paper from here: https://dev.bukkit.org/projects/worldguard - Make sure that it says it that it is compatible with your Minecraft version!